 Sometimes youth policies appear "problem oriented".
-This is the case when the focus is on media created issues (often called "youth problems") or when youth policies become dominated by work with young people with clearly identifiable risk symptoms ("problem youth").
+This is the case when the focus is on media created issues (often called "youth problems") or when youth policies become dominated by work with young people with clearly idenearly prevention targeted intervention tifiable risk symptoms ("problem youth").
 These may refer to young people in gangs, racist youth groups, those experimenting with drugs, binge-drinking youngsters, those with difficulties at school, school-leavers, unemployed youth, those with behavioural disorders etc. Street work, social work, employment workshops, multi-agency projects and programmes on youth problems etc are examples of this type of youth work (targeted intervention).
 Public perception of youth as a problem is known to all societies, but perhaps it is most prevalent in neo-liberalist countries with 'selective social policies' (as opposite to 'universalistic social policies'), which tend to create moral panics on youth and launch restrictive and project based measures at them.
+Care and reintegration, the third type of prevention, is focused on multi-